Delivery Plan 2024/2025

 Council Tax and Benefit Support

-£10.3 million awarded to 9,600 recipients through Council Tax Reduction Scheme
+• Given £10.6 million to 9,227 recipients through Council Tax Reduction Scheme

 Benefits and Financial Assessments